13 Ways You’re Washing Your Face Wrong

 You use a dirty washcloth

 Using a clean, soft washcloth is effective for cleaning your face, but unless you use a new one every day, you should probably stick with using your hands to scrub, Dr. Green says.
 Also, ideally, you should change the towel you use to dry your face every couple of days to keep bacteria at bay, adds Dr. Gohara.
 “That’s hard for a lot of people, but it’s important to switch it out,” she says.
 “Moistness can accumulate bacteria.”
+Here are some other common skin problems to avoid.

 Your washcloth isn’t soft enough